luelvira/dotfiles/vimrc.md

 let g:gutentags_ctags_extra_args = ['--fields=+ailmnS', '--tag-relative=yes']
 let g:gutentags_ctags_exclude = ['*.min.js', '*.min.css', '*.map', 'node_modules', 'test', 'cache', 'dist', 'build', 'vendor', '.*', '*/.*', '*.json', '*.yml', '*.html', '*.txt', '*.cpy', '*.css', 'bin']
 ```
+### vim table mode
+To start the table mode `leader+tm` (leader + table mode).
+Then you need to write the header delimite each item with `|` The plugin is in charge of give a space between the pipe and the words.

+Once you get the header and, without leaving Insert mode, enter `||` and a horizontal line will be displayed matched with the length of the table.
+Then you just need to write the content of your table
 ## Set local settings

 With autcm you can enable or disable some settings for the current buffer.